Dealing With Coworkers Who Complain About Everything

-We all have at least one coworker who complains about everything and never has anything positive to say.
+We all have at least one coworker who is a chronic complainer and never has anything positive to say.
 This can be emotionally draining, and all too often, lead to an uncomfortable, unproductive, and hostile work environment.

 Many employees don’t know that the right way to air grievances about annoying colleagues is to file a formal complaint to Human Resources.
 Employee complaints are critical to the drafting of HR reports, which highlight staffing-related matters to upper management and help create a better workplace.

-In this article, we’ll show you how to deal with a chronically complaining coworker the right way.
+In this article, we’ll show you how to deal with coworkers who complain non-stop the right way.
 We’ll also introduce an option for you to file reports anonymously with DoNotPay!

-How to Distinguish Between Constructive and Destructive Complaints?
+How to Differentiate Between Constructive and Destructive Complaints

 Complaints can be constructive and yield positive outcomes if presented appropriately.
 If you are an employee, learn how to make constructive complaints and avoid destructive criticisms.
 If you are a manager, consider training sessions for your employees to create a better work environment!
 Here are some ways to distinguish constructive and destructive complaints: